mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 ### How would you feel if you could no longer use MUI?

-Fortunately, and similar to 2019 and 2020, over 93% of the respondents would be disappointed if they could no longer use MUI (a sum of _"Very disappointed"_ with _“Somewhat disappointed”_).
-A very slight 1% decrease from 2020 (94%) but still as encouraging as it can be.
-MUI’s team will continue to grow to keep you all even more satisfied.
+Over 93% of you would be disappointed if you could no longer use MUI (a sum of _"Very disappointed"_ and _“Somewhat disappointed”_).
+That's in keeping with 94% of you who felt the same way when we asked this question in 2019 and 2020.
+We'll continue to do our best to keep you satisfied over the long term!

 <img src="/static/blog/2021-survey/1.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Bar chart: 62.7% Very disappointed, 30.4% Somewhat disappointed, 6.9% Not disappointed." />

 <p class="blog-description">1567 out of 1589 answered</p>

-On the flip side though, the amount of "Very disappointed” alone fell by 10,3%, and the number of "Not disappointed" grew by 1,1%, in comparison with 2020.
-When choosing the last option, respondents were able to write a free-form answer to justify the choice.
-Based on the data, here are the main reasons we noticed and possible explanations for why these came to be:
+Interestingly, the percentage who would be _"Very disappointed"_ to stop using MUI fell by 10%, while those who would be _"Not disappointed"_ grew by 1%.
+Those who chose the latter option were asked to explain why.
+Here are the biggest reasons we observed:

 **The number of available alternatives**

 Lately, with every new sunrise, there's a new UI component library.
-Naturally, considering the amount of iteration each one does on the same problems, patterns start to become more and more established.
-It's common to see libraries with very similar implementations of components, styling solutions, theming, etc. It gets harder to find ways to differentiate, to find something that would make one's iteration more compelling.
-That's a main reason we do this survey yearly, to shed light into improvements opportunities.
-Now that we have uncovered a bunch of spaces to explore, and together with our steadily growing team, we hope to focus on more than one scope at once with the same level of attention to detail and quality we've strived to have.
+Because they aim to solve the same problems, these libraries often arrive at solutions that are very similar to one another.
+The establishment of common industrywide patterns makes it that much more difficult to stand out from the crowd.
+We're working hard to expand outward from our core products in order to provide you with tools that our competitors can't match.

 **The introduction of a paid product**

 A big challenge with open-source is that the proportion of value captured by maintainers is close to zero.
 The MIT licensed model enabled a lot of growth but it naturally has reached a limit.
 In order to push our mission as much as we believe it's possible, we needed to introduce a way to capture more value.
-This was made by making MUI X open-core, instead of open-source, meaning having a full-time team of maintainers for the open-source and providing you with the most outstanding set of advanced components.
+[Open-core](https://en.wikipedia.org/wiki/Open-core_model) allows us to still offer an MIT licensed (free) version of the X components while charging for additional features that require more attention (including support).

 It’s still the early days of MUI X, though.
-We introduced it at the end of 2020 and have been iterating on not only the components but on the model itself.
-We still have a lot more ground to cover, only ~0,1% of our developer community has been convinced to upgrade to the Pro plan so far.
-So, if you have more feedback about it, we'd be happy to hear.
+We introduced it at the end of 2020 and have been iterating not only on the components but on the model itself.

+We still have a lot more ground to cover — only ~0.1% of our developer community has been convinced to upgrade to the Pro plan so far.
+Whether or not you've taken the plunge, we'd love to hear your thoughts about this.
 And if you want to understand more about our view of the MIT/open-source landscape, check our [Stewardship page](https://www.notion.so/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).

 **The breaking changes made in v5**

 Our most recent release, MUI Core v5, introduced some important breaking changes.
-The main problem we wanted to tackle with it was customizability, something we have been hearing as an improvement opportunity for a while.
-The changes done are meant to unlock more styling capacity while not deprioritizing performance.
-We understand that it introduced a considerable amount of work to migrate but, we’re still in the early days of maturing this new styling solution.
-There are a lot of opportunities to expand on the reason why the change was made, how to get the most out of it, best practices, tutorials, automation tools, and, generally, how-to guide those concerned about migrating to v5 because of it.
+The main problem we wanted to tackle was customizability: unlocking more styling options without compromising on performance.

+This new styling solution still has a ways to go in terms of maturity, and there's no denying that it requires a considerable amount of work to migrate.
+For our part, we still have a lot of work to do to help you make the most of these new features in v5, and we welcome your feedback.

+What can we do to help you succeed?
 If you have any ideas or suggestions, you’re always welcome to share your thoughts by opening an issue on our repository.

 ### How likely is it that you would recommend MUI to a friend or colleague?

-As for the Net Promoter Score, this year we also saw a decrease.
-Last year, we had 62,2% of the respondents as Promoters whereas now we had 56,4%.
-NPS itself moved from 62 in 2020 to 46 in 2021.
-If we consider the scale, we're still at the great level, though (30 to 70 is considered great), which makes us glad.
-We definitely have much more to do to achieve an excellent score.
-The reasoning for the previous and next question might fit to explain NPS data.
+This year we observed a decrease in Net Promoter Score (NPS): from 62 in 2020 to 46 in 2021.
+56.4% of you were Promoters this year, down almost 6 percentage points from last year (62.2%).
+We're still in a good place — an NPS score between 30 and 70 is considered great.
+But we definitely have much more to do to achieve an excellent score.

 <img src="/static/blog/2021-survey/2.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Detractors: 10.88%, Neutrals: 32.69%, Promoters: 56.43%, Overall NPS: 46.
 Scale: -100 to 0 needs improvements, 0 to 30 is good, 30 to 70 is great, and 70 to 100 is excellent." />